 2. Catch live music at Peeru’s Cafe

-Colorful Peeru’s Café is a bit of a hike, but it’s worth it.
+Colorful Peeru’s Café is a bit of a hike, but it’s one of my favorite places to visit in Lahore.
 Thursday night is Sufi night and Friday is for qawwali, another foot tapping kind of Sufi music.
 The crowd is mixed: both young adults and families come to enjoy music over dinner.
 No matter your age, it’s worth checking out.
 They also serve a variety of tasty food from all over Pakistan.
 One of the more original cafes in Lahore.

 Pro tip: Not that you’d ever think of drinking in the Islamic Republic *ahem* but Peeru’s is willing to turn a blind eye—and serve you mixers or empty glasses—if you’re pouring things under the table.